BAAMOSK/RegExp-in-JavaScript/Regular Expressions in Javascript.md

     		return pattern.test(val);
 		})
 		console.log(res); => [true, true, false, true];

+#####Rule 16: Parenthesis are used to indicate portions of a matched substring that are to be remembered.
+1. Putting parentheses around a portion of a portion of the regular expression pattern will cause it to be "captured," i.e., remembered.
+For now, we will not worry about what we can do with the captured portions.
+We can see the captured portions if we use the exec() function, which returns an array, the first element of which is the matching string, followed by the captured matching pieces in elements one through however many matches there are, followed by the index and input elements.
+For example, compare the following:

+		var string = "Now is the winter of our discontent";
+		var pattern = /the\swin/
+		var res = pattern.exec(string);
+		console.log(res); => ['the win', index: 7, input: 'Now is the winter of our discontent']

+		//Now, with parenthesis:

+		var string = "Now is the winter of our discontent";
+		var pattern = /(the)\s(win)/
+		var res = pattern.exec(string);
+		console.log(res); => ['the', 'the', 'win', index: 7, input: 'Now is the winter of our discontent']

+	Note that in the second example, the array returned contains two more items, at res[1] and res[2], being the captured items.

+#####Rule 17: The capturing effect of parentheses can be negated by use of "?:".
+1. There are times when one might wish to use parentheses to group characters, without causing them to be captured.
+For example, the reptition brackets discussed in Rule ___ will only operate on the 'w' of Now{3}, causing a search for "Nowww", whereas (Now){3} will search for NowNowNow.
+2. In the above example, we only want the parentheses to group our letters for application of the {3} operator, but use of the parentheses will cause the string "Now" to be captured.
+We can prevent capturing by preceding the item in parentheses with a question mark and colon (?:).
+Compare the following:

+		var str = "Ho Ho Ho said the fat man.";
+		var patt = /(Ho\s){3}/
+		var res = patt.exec(str);

+		console.log(res); => ['Ho Ho Ho ', 'Ho ', index: 0, input: 'Ho Ho Ho said the fat man.']

+		//Now with the noncapturing syntax:

+		var str = "Ho Ho Ho said the fat man.";
+		var patt = /(?:Ho\s){3}/
+		var res = patt.exec(str);

+		console.log(res); => ['Ho Ho Ho ', index: 0, input: 'Ho Ho Ho said the fat man.']

 #####Rule 16: Matches can be made dependent on the presence (?=) or absence(?!) of subsequent items that are not included in the match.
 1. This is known as either a positive or negative lookahead.
 For example: